MackGL/MackGL/README.md

 ### Hi there 👋
+I'm currently working on trying to figure out how to make a README.
+I'm learning how to create a README.
+I'm looking for help with how to create a pull request and how to create a markdown file.
+Ask me about nothing.
 <!--
 **MackGL/MackGL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.